arpithamthantry/StockPortfolioTracker/README.md

-# CodeAlpha Stock Portfolio Tracker
+# Stock Portfolio Tracker

 A Python-based console application for managing and analyzing a stock portfolio using predefined stock prices.
-This project was developed as part of the CodeAlpha Python Programming Internship.

 ## Features